bbattey/KochanekBartelsSpline/README.md

 A Kochanek Bartels Spline provides Tension, Continuity and Bias controls that can alter the curvature of the spline as it goes through the given points.
 Hence it is also sometimes called a TCB spline.
 It was originally developed to provide smooth animation keyframing.

-Keeping then TCB parameters within their normal -1 to 1 range probably makes sense for keyframing applications, some wonderful graphic results can arise if setting the parameters outside of that range.
+Keeping the TCB parameters within their normal -1 to 1 range probably makes sense for keyframing applications.
+But some wonderful graphic results can arise if setting the parameters outside of that range.

 The file kbExampleUsage.m shows how to use the class, but it is not standalone code; it would need to be embedded in some other piece of code.